 The air was heavy with cool dampness.
 Birds were twittering their morning songs.
 A rooster crowed, and hens clucked noisily on the other side of a hedgerow.
 A screen door slammed and a dog barked his good morning to the world.
 Voices drifted on a breeze, and I shivered and moved to a bush in the sunshine.
 Its branches were heavy with fruit, bent to the point of breaking as they touched the ground.
 With my hand under a cluster, I gently rolled my thumb.
 Sometimes I rolled a cluster into both hands simultaneously.
 The kuplink, kuplank, kuplunk* of berries in my stainless steel pan on the ground echoed loudly in the country stillness, and I pondered the wonder of harvest time, God’s time of provision.

 Less than two hours later, I headed home with several large stainless steel bowls brimming.
 Before I began the holiday festivities, I picked over the berries, removing stray stems or leaves and a spider or two.
 I set aside one gigantic bowl for finger-eating.
-I spread on trays to individually quick freeze before putting them into zip-locking bags for the freezer.
+The rest I will spread on trays to individually quick freeze before putting them into zip-locking bags for the freezer.

 There will be a day–a wintry day that today seems so far away, a cold rainy northwest day that always follows summer.
 And on that day, I will long for the sunshine of summer.
 On that day, I will reach into my freezer, pull out a bag of my frozen berries, and pop a few into my mouth as I bake a pie.